SAP-archive/teched2020-DEV164/README.md

 ## Description

-This repository contains the material for a beginner workshop about developing applications with SAPUI5 based on the the SAP TechEd 2020 session called **DEV164 – Developing Apps with SAPUI5**.
+This repository contains the material for a beginner workshop about developing applications with SAPUI5, based on the the SAP TechEd 2020 session called **DEV164 – Developing Apps with SAPUI5**.

 ## Overview

 In this session, you will learn about developing web applications with SAPUI5.
-This is a test.
-We will use the SAP Business Application Studio as development environment and build a small application to get familiar with our latest developer tools and recommendations.
+You will use the SAP Business Application Studio as development environment and build a small application to get familiar with our latest developer tools and recommendations.

 ## Requirements